Bread Machine Oatmeal Bread

 Making Bread Machine Oatmeal Bread

-Again, this bread machine oatmeal bread recipe is for a two-pound bread machine.
+This bread machine oatmeal bread recipe is for a two-pound bread machine.
 Use the basic setting and medium crust.

 This makes a two pound loaf.
 Follow the instructions that came with your bread machine in terms of which ingredients to put in the bread machine first.
 With my machine (a Zojirushi bread maker), I add the liquid first.
 I added the oats immediately after the milk and water to give the oats more time to get soft.